About the Prize

 Frequency of the Award Program

 The Prizes are awarded annually.
-The nomination cycle will be open from July 2012 to December 31, 2012.
-The award ceremony will take place in April 2013.
+The nomination cycle for the 2014 U.S. Water Prize will be open from June 2013 to November 15, 2013.
+The award ceremony will take place in April 2014.